George Washington certainly told a lie, but it inspires us to believe that the Founding Fathers were cut from divine cloth.

 After the massacre in Orlando, four bills regarding background checks and FBI authority went before the Senate (two Republican-drafted bills and two Democratic bills).
 All four were struck down.

-The central argument that needs to be understood is not even being raised.
+A central argument that needs to be understood is not even being raised.
 Or, if it is, it is so divisive it simply cannot be resolved.
 And that is: What are those Second Amendment rights?
 How far do they extend?
 Do they include weapons designed for the military?

 I asked a friend who disagrees with me on the issue of gun control and he said: “There can be no restrictions.
 The Second Amendment says ‘arms’ which includes anything.”